 The selection of data for the three parts of the compilation (Treaty Bodies, Special Procedures, and UPR) had to be obtained through different search methods.
 This is due to the fact that the UN search tool which is available online, the Universal Human Rights Index (UHRI), does not cover all these three mechanisms in a single database.
-The UHRI contains all concluding observations issued by the Treaty Bodies from 2000 and onwards, as well as all reports published by the Special Procedures since 2006 according to the information on the website.
-It was therefore used to collect all data from the Treaty Bodies since 2000 for this compilation.
-Additional data on reviews undertaken before 2000 was found in the UN treaty body database.
-UN Special Procedures.
-This is partly why the time periods do not correspond.
-For the two remaining parts (UN Special Procedures and UPR), IDSN has monitored the content of individual reports by UN Special Procedure mandate holders and the UPR Working Group on a case-by-case basis, as they have been published.
+The UHRI contains all concluding observations issued by the Treaty Bodies from 2000 and onwards, as well as all reports published by the Special Procedures since 2006 according to the information on the website.9 It was therefore used to collect all data from the Treaty Bodies since 2000 for this compilation.
+Additional data on reviews undertaken before 2000 was found in the UN treaty body database.10 At the time of writing the Index does not appear to be fully updated, nor does it seem to include all reports by UN Special Procedures and UPR), IDSN has monitored the content of individual reports by UN Special Procedures and the UPR Working Group on a case-by-case basis, as they have been published.
 Once the Index is fully functioning, and includes data from other important mechanisms such as the UPR, it will provide a solid basis for effective monitoring for concerned stakeholders.